 Homeschool Application & Admission Policies

-- Undergraduate Application – Students can apply via PLU’s online application or the Common Application.
-Both options are free.
+- Undergraduate Application – Students can apply via the Common Application.
+We are a free application.

-- Personal Essay – Submitted as part of the above applications.
+- Personal Essay – Submitted as part of the Common Application.
 The essay should be at least 250 words.

 - Official Transcripts – Find additional information on homeschool transcripts below.